fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 Problem-solving is essential because it helps individuals and organizations identify and resolve issues and challenges promptly and effectively, which leads to a sense of accomplishment and job satisfaction.

-One quick way to start being a problem-solver is to look for a way to move the project forward (even if it means putting it off).
-It can be a simple status email with the following steps to take or current blockers or pulling in another teammate to give it a fresh set of eyes.
-You can also look at your current tasks from various "lenses" before making the decision.
-This is where it is helpful to pull in others to achieve a common goal.
+Being a valuable member of a business is all about moving the project forward, no matter what.
+Here are some tricks I use whenever a piece of work seems to get stuck: take a break, work backward and create an outline of necessary steps to completion (like pseudocode!), identify all current blockers, or ask a colleague to give the problem a fresh set of eyes.
+Asking for help is especially important, as looking at a problem from another viewpoint can present a solution you would have never imagined.

 ## Conflict management